freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 #### HINTS

-- Her `character_id` is `3`
 - Be sure to put `DATE` values in quotes with the format: `'YYYY-MM-DD'`
 - You previously used `INSERT INTO more_info(birthday, height, weight, character_id) VALUES('1983-07-14', 175, 48.8, 2);`
 - Try `INSERT INTO more_info(birthday, height, weight, character_id) VALUES('1985-10-18', 173, 52.2, 3);`
+- Or, enter the above command and replace the `3` with the correct `character_id`
 - Enter `psql --username=freecodecamp dbname=mario_database` into the terminal to log in if you aren't already

 ## 1090.
 Select Toad's `character_id` and `name`

 ### 1090.1

 Toad is next.
 Instead of viewing all the rows to find his id, you can just view his row with a `WHERE` condition.
-You used several earlier to delete and update rows, you can use it to view rows as well.
+You used several earlier to delete and update rows.
+You can use it to view rows as well.
 Here's an example:

 ```sql
 SELECT columns FROM table_name WHERE condition;